 Friends or Enemies?
 DevOps & GRC

-As we step into the eleventh year of the term “DevOps”, it is now mainstream in most of the organizations.
-It makes into the Strategy & Board meetings, CIO presentations, press releases and success parties.
+To stay compliant and secure, you need to go faster.
+You may be wondering — how is that possible?
+Governance, Risk and Security are generally bottlenecks for most of the Banks/Financial Institutions undergoing DevOps transformations.
+As we step into the eleventh year of the term “DevOps," it is now mainstream in most organizations.
+It makes its way into the Strategy & Board meetings, CIO presentations, press releases and success parties.

-As most of the organization just scratching the surface, there is a lot to take on when it comes to DevOps Transformation.
+As most organizations are just scratching the surface, there is a lot to take on when it comes to DevOps Transformation.
 The traditional Command & Control Governance model, afterthought Security discussion with your InfoSec big brothers, answering endless questions with your Risk line and auditors — How to fit in with our transformation?

-BMK inspires you to have courageous conversations with your Governance, Compliance, Risk & Security folks and establishes the understanding it is a two-way road, that is all the parties to explore, learn, adapt and practice.
+BMK inspires you to have courageous conversations with your Governance, Compliance, Risk & Security folks and establishes the understanding that it is a two-way road in which all of the parties must explore, learn, adapt and practice.

 His talk will cover and help you to explore: